savonet/book/audio.md

 ```{.liquidsoap include="liq/jingles-once5.liq" from=header to=footer}
 ```

-By the way, there is also `request.once`\indexop{request.once}, which plays a single request and then becomes unavailable.
-Use `request.once` when what you have at hand is a request rather than a source.
+By the way, `once` takes a source.
+When what we have is a request, for instance one created with `request.create`, the `request.once`\indexop{request.once} operator plays that request once and then becomes unavailable.

 #### Jingles at fixed time: alternative approach